Kull of Atlantis

 Kull of Atlantis or Kull the Conqueror is a fictional character created by writer Robert E. Howard.
 The character was more introspective than Howard's subsequent creation, Conan the Barbarian, whose first appearance was in a re-write of a rejected Kull story.

 His first published appearance was "The Shadow Kingdom" in Weird Tales (August, 1929).
-Kull was portrayed in the 1997 film Kull the Conqueror by actor Kevin Sorbo.
+Kull was portrayed in the 1997 film Kull the Conqueror by "actor" Kevin Sorbo.
+The character has also been featured in comics series published by Marvel Comics, Dark Horse Comics, and Titan Comics.

+Personality and character

+Kull is similar to Conan in many ways.
+He is a fierce warrior, ruthless and courageous on the battlefield, but not tyrannical or cruel.
+He has a strong sense of chivalry and virtue.
+Unlike Conan, Kull is philosophical and brooding.
+He agonizes over decisions that affect the lives of those around him, always looking for the most noble action to take.
+He is uncomfortable with kingship and prefers the life of a general.
+Also unlike Conan, Kull is asexual and aromantic; while capable of recognizing beautiful women as attractive, he has "never been a lover," at least in the original Howard stories.
+Despite this, Kull is always shown to be in favor of allowing lovers to marry regardless of social status or traditional convention.

 Fictional character biography

 Life in Atlantis

 Kull was born in pre-cataclysmic Atlantis c.
 100,000 BC, depicted as inhabited at the time by barbarian tribes.
 East of Atlantis lay the ancient continent of Thuria, of which the northwest portion is divided among several civilized kingdoms.
 The most powerful among these was Valusia; others included Commoria, Grondar, Kamelia, Thule, and Verulia.
 Note that the word "Thuria" never appears in any of the Kull stories.
 Howard coined the term while tying Kull's world to Conan's in the 1936 essay "The Hyborian Age".

 Kull was born into a tribe settled in the Tiger Valley of Atlantis.
 Both the valley and tribe were destroyed by a flood while Kull was still a toddler, leaving the young Kull to live as a feral child for many years.
 Kull was captured by the Sea-Mountain tribe and eventually adopted by them.
 In "Exile of Atlantis", an adolescent Kull grants a woman a quick death so that she will not be burned to death by a mob.
 For this selfless act, Kull is exiled from Atlantis.